Chenlei-Hu/Slide_recon/README.md

 python3 reconstruction_blind.py -d <date> -s <sample_name> -a <capture_bead_name> -t <fiducial_bead_name> -e tags
 ```

-* Default is runing with CPU, but if have GPU
+* Default is runing with CPU, but if have GPU.
+  (GPU can help speed up the algorithm but is not necessary)
 ```
 python3 reconstruction_blind.py -d <date> -s <sample_name> -a <capture_bead_name> -t <fiducial_bead_name> -e <seq_or_tags> -c GPU
 ```

 ## Notes
 * I usually save the file with the structure: /.../date/.
 I will copy fastq file under /.../date/fastq.
 The output will be in /.../date/sample.
 * 'date' is the folder name of one experiment. 'sample_name' is the name of the sample in the front of the fastq file. 'capture_bead_name' and 'fiducial_bead_name' is name of capture and fiducial beads, but they are just names for saving files and won't affect results.
+* The code has been tested on Python 3.11.7